corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/reviewing-manual-approvals.md

 ## Declining a Request

-To decline a rquest, pass the ID of the request and a reason to the [POST method of the mgm/{holdingidentityshorthash}/decline/{requestid} endpoint](../../rest-api/C5_OpenAPI.html#tag/MGM-API/operation/post_mgm__holdingidentityshorthash__decline__requestid_).
+To decline a request, pass the ID of the request and a reason to the [POST method of the mgm/{holdingidentityshorthash}/decline/{requestid} endpoint](../../rest-api/C5_OpenAPI.html#tag/MGM-API/operation/post_mgm__holdingidentityshorthash__decline__requestid_).
 You can retrieve the ID of a request from the response of the GET endpoint described in [Viewing Requests Pending Manual Approval]({{< relref "#viewing-requests-pending-manual-approval" >}}).

 ```bash